-A car hits you as you cross through an intersection.
+A car hits you as you walk through a Dallas intersection.
 Can you get a settlement for your injuries?
+Find out from Mullen & Mullen Law Firm.

 Fault Gets Complicated in Pedestrian Accidents